-Put white wine, shallot, lemon juice, parsley stalks and peppercorns into a saucepan with the water and bring to a boil.
+Put white wine, shallot, 2 tablespoons lemon juice, parsley stalks and peppercorns into a saucepan with the water and bring to a boil.
 Reduce heat to maintain a low simmer.
 Infuse for 10 minutes.
 With heat medium-low, add the salmon fillet and poach for 4 minutes.

 Allow to cool in the liquid.
 Lift the salmon out of poaching liquid, remove the skin and roughly flake the flesh.

 Mix the salmon flakes with a squeeze of lemon, melted butter, chives, 1 tablespoon chopped parsley leaves, and salt and pepper to taste.
 Pack into a glass jar, cover and put in the fridge.
 Allow to come to room temperature before serving.